Bob Whitlow: Coaching career

 Whitlow was an assistant basketball coach for two seasons at Oakland Community College from 1986 to 1988.
 Whitlow was the head basketball coach at Madonna College from 1988 to 1989, posting a 13–17 record.
 He was a track and field coach at Northview High School in Johns Creek, Georgia.

 Personal life

 Between his retirement from football and beginning a racing career, Whitlow worked for a carpet business.

-He died on October 23, 2020, in Forsyth County, Georgia at age 84.
+Whitlow died on October 23, 2020, in Forsyth County, Georgia at age 84.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)